 Your Traffic Manager uses operating system resources called "file descriptors" to manage each network connection to a client or server.
-There is a hard limit on the number of file descriptors the Traffic Manager can allocate (the limit applies per process, in other words, per CPU core), set in the operating system.
+There is a hard limit on the number of file descriptors it can allocate (the limit applies per process, in other words, per CPU core), set in the operating system.

-Under times of very high load, such as during a benchmark, you might see an error message indicating that you are "Running out of file descriptors".
+Under times of very high load, such as during a benchmark, you may see an error message indicating that you are "Running out of file descriptors".
 In this case, you can increase the number of file descriptors that your Traffic Manager uses.

-To increase the maximum number of file descriptors, log into the Admin UI and click System > Global Settings.
-In the "System Settings" section, increase the value of maxfds to a larger value.
-If you are already at the maximum that your operating system allows, refer to the following Pulse Secure Knowledge Center article to ascertain whether this hard limit can be increased:
+Go to the System > Global Settings page in the Admin UI.
+In the "System Settings" part of the configuration, increase the value of maxfds to a larger value.
+If you are already at the maximum that your operating system allows, you should refer to your system documentation to ascertain whether this hard limit can be increased.